tee-lab/cohesion-in-collective-motion/README.md

 ### Simulation video

 To see the collective motion of agents, run the code `simulate.m` in the folder `figures`.
-Make sure that you load `n_pw.mat` in `line 8`.
+Make sure that you load `n_pw.mat`.
 Variables are defined within the code and can be changed accordingly.

 ## Codes for Figure 4